Have you seen fall armyworm?

 Plant stage and plant parts affected

-The larvae can affect leaves, shoots, stems, trunk and fruit.
+The larvae can affect leaves, shoots, stems and fruit.
 Plants of different ages, from seedlings to mature plants, can be affected.

 Fall armyworm larvae can also eat buds and tunnel into and feed on fruit.
 Larger larvae can cut plants off at the base.

 Many larvae may be present on 1 plant.
-When the larvae are very numerous they can defoliate preferred host plants and acquire an 'armyworm' habit and disperse in large numbers.
-Crops have been reported to be destroyed almost overnight.
+When they are found in large numbers, they can defoliate preferred host plants and acquire an 'armyworm' habit and disperse in large numbers.
+Crops have been reportedly been destroyed almost overnight.

 May be confused with

 Fall armyworm can be confused with a number of armyworm species that are present in Australia.
-If in doubt, contact Biosecurity Queensland on 13 25 23.
+If in doubt, contact the Department of Agriculture and Fisheries on 13 25 23.

 Fall armyworm is native to tropical and subtropical regions of the Americas.
 Since 2016 it has rapidly spread to and throughout Africa, the Indian subcontinent, China and Southeast Asia.